greenbes/best-practice-docs/software-development-process/README.md

 - **Content**: Outlines the scope of testing, types to be executed (unit, integration, UAT), quality criteria, schedules, detailed test case specifications.
 - **Audience**:
     - QA Engineers & Test Managers: Ensure the product meets defined requirements and quality standards

+## Conclusion

+Enterprise software development thrives on clarity and shared understanding facilitated by strong documentation practices.
+Key artifacts like PRDs, technical architecture documents, and implementation-level docs serve distinct purposes for different audiences.
+Engineers rely on these documents to align their work, while engineering managers and project managers use them to keep projects aligned, manage risks, and coordinate progress across multiple teams.
+This emphasis on meaningful documentation ensures efficient development, compliance, quality, and transparency in the fintech domain.